A pseudo-likelihood approach for multivariate meta-analysis of test accuracy studies with multiple thresholds: Simulation study

-Pseudo-REML provides almost unbiased estimators of the parameters of interest for all the examined scenarios, under a full thresholds framework, see Tables 1--4.
-A slightly larger standard deviation of the estimators with respect to the average standard error is not surprising as the pseudo-likelihood approach is based on a working simplified model, but such a difference reduces as the sample size $K$ or the number of thresholds increases (Tables 2--4).
+Pseudo-REML provides almost unbiased estimators of the parameters of interest for all the examined scenarios, under a full thresholds framework, see Table \ref{tab:1}.
+A slightly larger standard deviation of the estimators with respect to the average standard error is not surprising as the pseudo-likelihood approach is based on a working simplified model, but such a difference reduces as the sample size $K$ or the number of thresholds increases (Table \ref{tab:2}).
 In presence of missing thresholds, the bias of the estimators is not affected, while standard errors slightly increase with respect to the full thresholds case.
 Using Riley-REML approach shows a less satisfactory behaviour.
-Estimators of the parameters are more biased then in the Pseudo-REML case, under either a full thresholds or a missing thresholds framework.
+Estimators of the parameters are more biased than in the Pseudo-REML case, especially under a missing thresholds framework and when the number of thresholds increases, see, for example, the downward bias of the estimators of $\gamma_0$ and $\gamma_1$ reported in Table \ref{tab:2}.
 Increasing the sample size $K$ does not help in improving on the results.
-Bias is considerable, especially when increasing the number of thresholds: see, for example, the downward bias of the estimators of $\gamma_0$ and $\gamma_1$ reported in Table 2 for small between-study variances and in Table 4 for large between-study variances.
-Not surprisingly, the standard error of the estimators from Riley-REML approach decreases with increasing $K$, while it suffers for large values of the between-study components and the presence of missing data, see Tables 3--4.
+Similar conclusions in terms of bias and increasing standard errors are obtained when $\tau^2_{1} = \tau^2_{0} = 1$, see the Supplementary Material.